Jason Pulman: Legal case against Sussex Police

 In April 2025, Pulman's mother and stepfather launched legal action against Sussex Police in the High Court, alleging a breach of Pulman's human rights.
-The claim, brought forward by the law firm Bindmans LLP, is in response to the police's handling of the Pulman's disappearance before his death.
+The claim, brought forward by the law firm Bindmans LLP, is in response to the police's handling of Pulman's disappearance before his death.
 The family contends that the force's delayed and inadequate response contributed to the 15-year-old's death by suicide.
 They say that, despite being notified of Jason's vulnerabilities, a police officer did not attend their home for nearly 10 hours.
 The family say they are seeking to ensure accountability and change within the police force, which has offered condolences but declined to comment on the ongoing legal proceedings.